open/close all folders

 - Straw Feminist

-- Straw Hypocrite: Depending if you believe her stories about her being able to defeat world-renowned chess champions at 13 but having been banned from public competition because she was a woman or not, she may be this.
+- Straw Hypocrite: Depending on whether you believe her stories about her being able to defeat world-renowned chess champions at 13 but having been banned from public competition because she was a woman or not, she may be this.
 But she definitely plays it straight by applauding the death of the male gender for the way they oppressed women and twisted feminine virtues against them when she does exactly the same thing.
-It gets worse when you consider her cult-like emotional manipulation of many women who were victims of abuse or rape, making her no different than the men that hurt them.
+It gets worse when you consider how she runs the Daughters like a cult and the horrific emotional manipulation she employs on many of the women who were victims of abuse or rape, making her no different than the men that hurt them.

 Alter Tse'elon (Yedida)